NtajiBenbor/Spotify-s-Website-Clone/README.md

 ## Overview

-The task was to recrate the landing pages and the premuium pages as closeto the original as i could, using just HTML and CSS alone.
+The task was to reproduce the landing pages and the premuium pages to be as close to the original as possible, using just HTML and CSS alone.
 This document provides a detailed explanation of methodology and technologies used at different points; from inception to finalization of this project in order to achieve this end-result.

 ### Screenshots